-On January 19 the Greek Orthodox Church celebrates the Feast Day of Agios Makarios the…
+On February 10, the Greek Orthodox Church commemorates the Feast Day of Agios Haralambos.
+Saint…

 Greek Orthodox Religion